Size and description

 Geological history

-Niagara Falls formed on Niagara Escarpment – an enormous escarpment which extends from Rochester (New York, USA) to the western side of Lake Michigan.
-It was formed by the erosion of rocks which have varied resistance – the harder layer of limestone and dolostone forms the escarpment while the softer rocks have been washed away over millions of years.
+Niagara Falls formed on Niagara Escarpment – an enormous escarpment that extends from Rochester (New York, USA) to the western side of Lake Michigan.
+It was formed by the erosion of rocks that have varied resistance – the harder layer of limestone and dolostone forms the escarpment while the softer rocks have been washed away over millions of years.
 Hundreds of bigger and smaller waterfalls have formed over this escarpment but Niagara Falls are the largest by far.

 Falls formed at the end of the last ice age more than 10 thousand years ago.
 Then water from the Great Lakes found a way over the Niagara Escarpment right here.